 - Learn about how to prevent knee pain when walking

-People who travel, hike or backpack frequently tend to be at a higher risk of suffering back pain due to carrying heavy backpacks over long distances.
+People who travel, hike, or backpack frequently tend to be at a higher risk of suffering back pain due to carrying heavy backpacks over long distances with a lack of lumbar support.

-Most beginner hikers and backpackers stuff their backpack close to breaking point.
+Most beginner hikers and backpackers stuff their backpacks close to the breaking point and make them too heavy.
 Others carry their backpack in the wrong manner.
 At the same time, others do not know to distribute the weight properly.
-This causes a strain on the spine and if the pain is neglected it can result to serious back problems in future.
+This causes a strain on the spine and if the pain is neglected it can result in serious back problems in the future.

-If you choose the wrong backpack and then pack it up with your camping gear, it will hurt your back.
+If you choose the wrong trendy, popular or fashionable backpack and then pack it up with your camping gear, it will hurt your back.

 It must have good back padding